anjali-deshpande-hub/chronic_kidney_disease/README-project-2.md

 To streamline our development process, we followed the same guidelines as in Phase 1.
 Each programmer created a new branch named project-2-feature-\<number\> (e.g., project-2-feature-1, project-2-feature-2) for their assigned tasks.
 Following the completion of each task, a pull request (PR) was created for review.
 PRs were tagged with the usernames of the assigned reviewers.
 Each team member took turns creating, reviewing, and merging pull requests, ensuring that quality was maintained.
 Programmers continued iterating on their respective feature branches to refine and enhance their code based on inputs from other team members.
 When the specific functionality was finished, changes were merged into the team-project-2 branch to integrate the functionality, thereby automatically closing the Pull Request.

-## EDA and Data Analysis
+# EDA and Data Analysis

-### Data Overview and Cleaning:
+## Data Overview and Cleaning:

 The dataset consists of 1659 rows and 54 columns of which the number of features or predictors are 51.
 Features like 'DoctorInCharge' and 'PatientID' were non-informative and were dropped.
-Missing values were handled appropriately, and numerical data was normalized and standardized before

-### Exploratory Data Analysis (EDA) and Visualizations
+## Exploratory Data Analysis (EDA) and Visualizations

-#### Univariate Analysis
+### Univariate Analysis

 1. Summary Statistics: This provided descriptive statistics including count, mean, standard deviation, and percentiles for numerical variables.